Frequently Asked Questions about

 My grandson dabbles in video.
 Why should I use you?

-It’s only natural for us to forget details from our early years but memories often resurface when the right questions are asked.
+It’s only natural to forget details from our early years but memories often resurface when the right questions are asked.
 For that reason many of my interview questions are designed to bring a person back to a specific time and place, i.e. “describe the neighborhood where you grew up”.
 While I may not necessarily be looking for a description of the neighborhood, the process of remembering often triggers memories that may otherwise have been lost.

 Can I be in the room when my mother is interviewed?

-Yes…though I generally recommend against it.
+I generally recommend against it.
 I find people are easily distracted and more reserved when they know a family member is listening.
 Sometimes, a family member will sit in a nearby room where they can still hear our conversation but can’t be seen.
 Or they run errands and check in every so often.
 Most times, though, it’s just myself and the person being interviewed.

 What questions do you ask in an interview?